Thearyim/angular-tap-room/README.md

 #### By **Theary Im**  04/03/19

 ## Specs
 1. A user can see a list/menu of all available kegs.
-For each keg, a user can see its name, bran, price and alcohol content.
+For each keg, a user can see its name, brand, price and alcohol content.
 2. A user can fill out a form when they tap a new keg to add it to the list.
 3. A user can edit a keg's properties after entering them in the case mistake was made.
 4. A user can click a button next to a keg whenever they sell a pint of it.
 The number of pints will decrease by 1.